May 2, 2023

 Rest & Recovery

-Returning to the same workout the next day may make you lose some of the progress you've made through lifting.
-Focusing on different muscle groups on different day can be a good idea.
+Returning to the same workout the next day may make you lose some of the progress you’ve made through lifting.
+Focusing on different muscle groups on different days can be a good idea.
+You should gradually increase the weight and number of repetitions as you become stronger.

 Give yourself time to recover by building rest days into your routine.
 You won’t reach your goals in a day.
 Soon enough, you will see an increase in muscle strength that continues to improve.